SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundryWcf/README.md

-﻿# OWIN WebAPI Sample App for Cloud Foundry Security
+﻿# WCF Sample App for Cloud Foundry Security

-Legacy ASP.NET/OWIN WebAPI sample app using the Steeltoe [CloudFoundry External Security Provider](https://github.com/SteeltoeOSS/Security) for Authentication and Authorization against a CloudFoundry OAuth2 security service (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) using JWT Bearer tokens.
+Legacy ASP.NET/WCF sample app using the Steeltoe [CloudFoundry External Security Provider](https://github.com/SteeltoeOSS/Security) for Authentication and Authorization against a CloudFoundry OAuth2 security service (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) using JWT Bearer tokens.

-This sample illustrates how you can secure your web api endpoints using JWT Bearer tokens issued by the CloudFoundry UAA server.
+This sample illustrates how you can secure your WCF services using JWT Bearer tokens issued by the CloudFoundry UAA server.

 > Note: This application is intended to be used in conjunction with the [CloudFoundrySingleSignon][sso] sample app.
 You should FIRST get that sample up and running on CloudFoundry and follow these instructions after that.